avikujman/OxfordDictionariesAPI/Nodejs Search+Entry example/README.md

 # Nodejs Search+Entry example

 This is an example code demonstrating the asynchronous fetch of OUP API.
-Using Promises we fetch a list of words and then lookup details on the first from the list.
+Using JavaScript Promises we fetch a list of words and then lookup details on the first from the list.

 ## Installation